mrhm-dev/full-stack-army/resources/lecture-101/README.md

     - It integrates well with existing security infrastructures, providing robust security measures.

-    - RESTful APIs are designed to be reliable, with build-in mechanisms for error handling and retying.
+    - RESTful APIs are designed to be reliable, with built-in mechanisms for error handling and retying.

 <a id="2"></a>